haluktiras/testing-junit5-mockito/README.md

     - Injecting Mocks with mockito
     - Writing tests and verifying interactions with mockito
     - Verify Interactions with mockito mocks
+    - Returining values from mockito mocks

 ## ToDo's
 * Mockito basics
-    - Returining values from mockito mocks
     - Write Mockito Tests for Vet Service
+    - Write tests for all service classes and try to increase test coverage